pre-commit/pre-commit.com/draft_content.rst

 We're looking to grow the project and get more contributors especially to support more languages/versions.
-We'd also like to get the hooks.yaml files added to popular linters.
+We'd also like to get the hooks.yaml files added to popular linters without maintaining forks.

 Feel free to submit Bug Reports, Pull Requests and Feature Requests.